-3 - Climate characteristics and Geomorphologic consequences of LIA
+3 - Climate characteristics and Geomorphologic consequences of LIA their path.

-During the LIA cooling of the climate, glaciers in many parts of Europe began to advance (fig. 1).
-Glaciers negatively influenced almost every aspect of life for the people living in their path.
 Glacial advances throughout Europe destroyed farmland and caused massive flooding.
 There was a high frequency of storms.
 As the cooler air began to move southward, the polar jet stream strengthened and followed, which directed a higher number of storms into Central Europe.
-Large hailstorms occurred over much of Europe due to the very cold air aloft during the warmer months.
+Large hailstorms occurred over much of Europe due to the very cold air aloft during the warmer months4.